Skip to main content

 Application builders use Pangea because it accelerates the delivery of their applications and increases inherent security in the application by way of using Pangea's API-driven security services rather than building and staffing in-house.

 Pangea also helps builders become compliant faster.
-Becoming compliant in GDPR, SOC2, PCI, HIPAA, and ISO27001 is hard and takes a lot of time, especially when you are building an application from scratch.
+Becoming compliant with GDPR, SOC2, PCI, HIPAA, and ISO27001 is hard and takes a lot of time, especially when you are building an application from scratch.
 The security services and APIs from Pangea can help remediate any gaps in your compliance assessment.

 A word about integrating in Application Run Time:

 Application security and the term "security APIs" are growing in definition and can be confusing.
-In Pangea's context, we're specifically suggesting an approach where a builder is putting security services, via API, inline with application code that is invoked during the application runtime.
+In Pangea's context, we're specifically suggesting an approach where a builder is putting security services, via API, in line with application code that is invoked during the application runtime.
 This is effectively embedding security directly into an application.
 Let's be clear about what this does not mean - this is not about securing the application development process or the build time of an application.
 Here are some great examples to illustrate what we mean by integration in the application run time:

 • Each time a user logs into a builder's application, embed in the application code a reputation check against their origin IP address.
 This reputation check is executed at run time.